Instead of finding out mistakes from just a random blogger, you can learn from 5 of them.

 At any point in your blogging career, you definitely need advice from someone who has been there before and succeeded.

-That why a lot of amateur bloggers don’t seems to understand.
+That is why a lot of amateur bloggers don’t seem to understand.

 Even if you watch a series of free Youtube videos on how to start a blog from different experts.